msampathkumar/datadriven/Project Submission.md

     VarianceThreshold is a simple baseline approach to feature selection.
 It removes all features whose variance doesn’t meet some threshold.
 By default, it removes all zero-variance features, i.e. features that have the same value in all samples.

     We have taken a variance threshold limit of 80%, implies columns with less than 80 are to be dropped.
-We found one columns `recorded_by` which has a variacne threshold less than 80%.
+We found one columns `recorded_by` which has a variance threshold less than 80%.

 * KBest select
-     KBest is one the Univariate feature selection meathod that works by selecting the best features based on univariate statistical tests.
+     KBest is one the Univariate feature selection method that works by selecting the best features based on univariate statistical tests.

      Well known statistical tests for classification are chi2, f_classif, mutual_info_classif.
 We have tried all these three methods to be sure and also looped from 25 to the maximum number of columns to find the best number of minimum required columns/features.